sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1050 - merge-lines.md

 - set `"adjacentThreshold": 2.0` to see very aggressively merged lines.

-- revert Adjacent Threshold to the original setting, then set `"yOverlapThreshold": 0.2`  to observe how text that is misaligned in terms of height (like the email address) merges more aggressively.
+- revert Adjacent Threshold to the original setting, then set `"yOverlapThreshold": 0.2`  to observe how text that's misaligned in terms of height (like the email address) merges more aggressively.